TRIQS/dft_tools/doc/guide/conversion.rst

 spin-orbit coupling) has to be added also to this line.
 This creates some files that we need for the Wannier orbital construction.

-The orbital construction itself is done by the fortran program :program:`dmftproj`.
+The orbital construction itself is done by the Fortran program :program:`dmftproj`.
 For an extensive manual to this program see :download:`TutorialDmftproj.pdf <images_scripts/TutorialDmftproj.pdf>`.
 Here we will only describe only the basic steps.